meadowingc/pigo8/docs/embedding.md

 ## What This Does

-PIGO8 uses two main resource files for games:
+PIGO8 uses the following resource files for games:

 - `map.json` - Contains the game map data
 - `spritesheet.json` - Contains sprite definitions and pixel data
+- `palette.hex` - Contains custom color palette definitions

 The `go generate` command automatically creates an `embed.go` file that embeds these resources into your binary, making your game fully portable.